-The Dakar is a rally-raid.
-It consists of one stage per day comprising at least one "special stage” per day (often several hundred kilometres), sometimes off-road, on terrain without tracks (desert, etc.).
+The Dakar is a rally raid.
+It consists of one stage per day comprising at least one "special" each (several hundred kilometres long), on- or off-road.
 The total distance covered is several thousand kilometres.
-The event takes place over a period of between 10-15 days (versus two to three days for cross-country rallies).
+The event takes place over a period of ten to fifteen days (versus two to three days for cross-country rallies).

-The classification of the stage is made up of the times set in the special stage, to which are added possible penalties.
+The classification of the stage is made up of the times set in the special stage plus any sporting penalties.

-The rallies use navigation, which is done via a roadbook provided by the organizers and distributed every evening at the finish of the stage, for the following stage on the next day.
-The rally-route remains a secret until the delivery of the roadbook to the competitors.
+The race involves navigation, which is done via a roadbook provided by the organisers and handed out at the start of each stage.
+This means the course remains a secret until the roadbook is handed out to the crews.

-Any person, of any nationality, over 18 years old, and a holder of an International FIA/FIM Cross-Country Rally license can apply for entry to the Dakar Rally.
+Any person of any nationality who is over 18 years old and holds an International FIA/FIM Cross-Country Rally licence may apply for entry to the Dakar Rally.

-The competitors must also have participated in one FIA/FIM World Championship event and / or any other event on the FIA/FIM Calendar or National Calendar.
+Competitors must also have participated in one FIA/FIM World Championship event or any other event on the FIA/FIM calendar or their national calendar.

-The organiser nevertheless reserves the right to refuse entry to a competitor who does not have a minimum of recent experience in motorcycle /quad competition, or the physical capacity necessary to compete in a Dakar.
+The organiser nevertheless reserves the right to refuse entry to any competitor who does not have a minimum of recent experience in competitive motorbike/quad racing or the physical capabilities necessary to compete in the Dakar.

-Only the competitors will be authorized to work on their vehicles; assistance between competitors still competing is also authorized.
+Only competitors are authorised to work on their vehicles; assistance between competitors who are still in the race is also allowed.

-Any non-compliance of the regulations whose penalties are not mentioned will be reported to the Race Director and the International Jury will determine the penalty to be imposed.
+Any breach of the rules whose penalties are not set out will be reported to the Race Director and the International Jury will determine the penalty to be imposed.

 - Road safety: non-compliance with the highway code

-Penalties may be sporting (time penalties, disqualification) or financial; all fines will be paid to a charity.
+There are sporting (time penalties, disqualification) and financial time penalties.
+Any fines will be paid to a charity.

-The vehicles leave the bivouac generally using a highway itinerary to head to the start site of the special stage, where the leading bikes set off at sunrise.
+The vehicles leave the bivouac, usually on a road, to head to the start of the special, where the first motorbikes set off at sunrise.

 Start of the timed sector (DSS)

-Intermediate times are recorded at several points on the itinerary of the special stage.
-Each vehicle's log book is stamped by a rally official.
+Intermediate times are recorded at several points on the course of the special.
+Each vehicle's logbook is then stamped by a race official.

 Finish of the timed sector (ASS)

-The classification of the day is set from the time set at the ASS, waiting for possible penalties if the GPS analysis reveals, for example, the missing of one or more waypoints.
+The classification of the day is based on the time set at the ASS, pending any penalties that may be applied if GPS analysis reveals, for example, that one or more waypoints have been missed.

-While the competition portion is concluded, the day is not totally over at the ASS, which sometimes can be several hundred kilometres away from the bivouac.
-The riders and crews have time to reach the bivouac, always in accordance with the speed limits in force in the country.
+Although the timed sector has come to an end, the day is not totally over at the ASS, which can sometimes be several hundred kilometres away from the bivouac.
+The riders, drivers and crews have a certain time to reach the bivouac, always within the speed limits in force in the country.